merecmoney/DistributedDataBases/README.md

 # Distributed Data Bases

-### Practices of Relational Distributed DataBases Course
+## Practices of Relational Distributed DataBases Course

-- __Practice 1__: Given a Problem where Database has 2 nodes, create
+### Practice 1

-Fragmentation Scheme for Database, define relational algebrea to fragment each table, write Reconstruction Expressions and create Relational Model for each node using Crow's foot notation.
+**Given a Problem where a distributed database has 2 nodes, create a Fragmentation Scheme, define relational algebra to fragment each table, write Reconstruction Expressions and create Relational Model for each node using Crow's foot notation.**

 #### Fragmentation Scheme